anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 <img width="1920" height="877" alt="install_requirments" src="https://github.com/user-attachments/assets/e8dc494e-18d6-450f-878e-b1c912bcd3a1" />

-Finally Tracklib is not able to be installed using pip, so you must download and extract Tracklib from the following link https://github.com/umrlastig/tracklib.
+Tracklib is not able to be installed using pip, so you must download and extract Tracklib from the following link https://github.com/umrlastig/tracklib.

+Finally the file 'my_utils.py' must be updated. the variable folder_path = r"ADD PATH TO TRACKLIB FOLDER e.x. => \tracklib" must be updated to the path where Tracklib has been extracted.

 # Create Encounter Events